Patriciaprettys/Patriciaprettys/README.md

 - Identified discrepancies in claim payments and eligibility data, recovering over $2M in overpayments.
 - Supported cross-functional collaboration with documentation, reporting, and quality assurance.

-## 🔍 SDLC Exposure
-While not an engineering role, I’ve worked alongside developers and project managers to recruit for SDLC-critical functions — contributing to process optimization, resource allocation, timeline tracking, and agile sprint alignment in hiring initiatives.